AdrianVazquezMejia/Smart-Queue-Monitoring-System/README.md

 # How to use it

-Clone the file and use the job submission script in your terminal
+Clone the file and use the job submission script in your terminal.
+Verify you have a correct queue file
 # License

 MIT License